Kilworthy Farm Cow Houses and Granary, Tavistock Hamlets

 From Bedford Square in Tavistock take Drake Road.
 Turn right into Trelawney Road after passing under disused railway viaduct.
 Follow single track road for approximately 1½ miles.
 Farm buildings are at the end of the road.
 Rail: Gunnislake on the Tamar Valley line (7 miles).

-Please ensure access for farm traffic is not obstructed.
+Please ensure farm traffic is not obstructed.

 - Wheelchair access: Partial